 The City of Dallas Office of Equity works to shape a city government and Dallas where everyone thrives.
 The Office of Equity works internally and externally to:

-Provide professional development and education;
+Provide professional development, technical assistance and education;

 Analyze policy and procedures; and